dav4thevid/mtn_online_supplier_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

+##GUIDE

+After cloning this project, open your terminal, CD to the clone project, and install the project modules with (npm install or yarn install).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Search for GIFs

+Click on the top right search form, input your search query and press enter key to search.

 ## Code scaffolding